Printable Foraging Guide

 - Download valid for 6 downloads or 14 days, whichever comes first

-- Pages: 106, of which 16 are photo pages if you prefer to use photo paper for those
+N. American version - 106, of which 16 are photo pages (plus cover) if you prefer to use photo paper for those

-The file is designed for letter-sized paper for N. America, and requires a .pdf reader.
+The file is designed for standard paper size in your region, and requires a .pdf reader.
 It also requires unzipping software.
 Most systems have both, but if yours does not, you can download a free .pdf reader from Adobe or Foxit.

 Unzipping software can be purchased at Winzip, or search for free unzipping software.